 The Information and Referral Program provides information and referral to resources in the military and civilian communities.
 Brochures, flyers, and guides are available on such topics as Tricare (medical and dental), Military One Source, USO, active duty benefits, veterans' benefits, commuting, food stamps, immigration, and more.
-Relocation assistance such as permanent change of station workshops, a monthly "Welcome Aboard" ori-entation with a tour of Washington, D.C., and the local area are also provided.
-Personalized welcome aboard packages may be requested as well as information on schools, housing, Set-Aside Program, county and state resources, and military bases worldwide.
+Relocation assistance such as permanent change of station workshops, a monthly "Welcome Aboard" orientation given on the last Tuesday of the month.
+Personalized welcome aboard packages may be requested as well as information on schools, housing, Set Aside Program, county and state resources, and military bases worldwide.
 For additional information, please call 703-693-5197.
-The